halimus/etf/readme.md

 So, maybe you need to have the requirement in your computer before install this application.<br>
 For more informations about the requirement, please check in [Laravel documention](https://laravel.com/docs/5.4#server-requirements).<br>*

+1- Use Composer to install dependencies:

+    cd /path/to/etf

+    composer install